Free life insurance quotes in minutes

 Your income has a huge impact on the amount of life insurance you need and the amount of coverage you can afford.
 Whether you get a raise or change jobs, any time your income changes is a good time to evaluate the amount of coverage you have.

 Most financial planners advise that you have an amount of insurance equal to 10 to 15 times your income.
-When your income changes, your insurance needs will also change.
+When your income changes, your recommended amount of insurance coverage will also change.

 Most of the time, it’s cheaper to increase the amount of coverage you have by getting an additional life insurance policy, rather than replacing the policy you have with a bigger one.
 This is because insurance is usually more costly as you age.

-The life insurance ladder strategy allows you to stack multiple term life policies with different term lengths and coverage amounts that expire as you pay down your debts.
+The life insurance ladder strategy allows you to stack multiple term life policies with different term lengths and coverage amounts that expire as you pay down your debts or your financial responsibilities lessen.
 When you ladder policies, you can cover different life events and pay only for the coverage you need at every stage of life.

 How do you use the ladder strategy?